PowerLoom/docs/docs/index.md

 **Time-series queries**: Datasets are available across precise time periods captured in epochs which can be further filtered and composed to serve use cases.
 This is useful for analytics and tracking trends.

-**Flexible Data Models:** Developers can define custom data schemas in "data markets" to track what's most valuable for their specific use case, beyond basic transactions.
+**Flexible Data Models:** Developers can contribute to data markets by building their own use cases and contributing to the "data markets" to track what's most valuable for their specific use case, beyond basic transactions.

 **Modular and Extensible:** PowerLoom has a modular architecture that makes it easy for developers to add support for new data sources, transform data, and build on top of existing data pipelines.